Calls for restraint after Israeli raids on 'Iranians' in Syria

 Iran's President Hassan Rouhani told German Chancellor Angela Merkel in a telephone call that he did not want "new tensions" in the Middle East.

-Rouhani did not mention of Israel's strikes in Syria, or those against the Israeli-occupied Golan Heights.
+Rouhani did not mention Israel's strikes in Syria, or those against the Israeli-occupied Golan Heights.

 But the chairman of his country's parliamentary committee on foreign affairs, Allaeddine Boroujerdi, condemned the strikes, warning that "Israel has entered a dangerous game".

-The Israeli raids in Syria, which a monitor said killed 23 fighters, were one of the largest Israeli military operations in recent years and the biggest such assault on Iranian targets, the Israeli military said.
+The Israeli raids in Syria, which a monitor said killed 23 fighters, were one of its largest military operations in recent years and the biggest such assault on Iranian targets, the Israeli military said.

-"We hit nearly all the Iranian infrastructure in Syria," said Defence Minister Avigdor Lieberman.
+"We hit nearly all the Iranian infrastructure in Syria," Defence Minister Avigdor Lieberman said.

 "I hope we've finished this episode and everyone understood."
 Israel carried out the raids after it said 20 rockets, either Fajr or Grad type, were fired from Syria at its forces in the Golan Heights at around midnight.